Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median taxpayer income in Wandana Heights is $57,748, with an average of $75,058, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+The suburb of Wandana Heights had a median taxpayer income of $57,748 and an average income of $75,058 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 Nationally, this is high compared to Rest of Vic.'s median income of $50,954 and average income of $62,728.
-By September 2025, estimates suggest a median income of approximately $62,512 and an average of $81,250, based on Wage Price Index growth of 8.25% since financial year 2023.
-According to the 2021 Census, household incomes rank at the 91st percentile with a weekly income of $2,549.
-The largest segment comprises 30.6% earning between $1,500 and $2,999 weekly (664 residents), similar to the surrounding region where 30.3% fall within this range.
-Economic strength is evident with 40.0% of households achieving high weekly earnings exceeding $3,000.
-After housing costs, residents retain 90.1% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+As of September 2025, estimated incomes are approximately $62,512 (median) and $81,250 (average), factoring in Wage Price Index growth of 8.25%.
+The 2021 Census data shows household incomes rank at the 91st percentile with a weekly income of $2,549.
+The largest income segment comprises 30.6% earning between $1,500 and $2,999 weekly (664 residents), similar to the surrounding region's 30.3%.
+Forty percent of households have high weekly earnings exceeding $3,000, indicating strong consumer spending.
+After housing costs, residents retain 90.1% of their income, reflecting robust purchasing power.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income